gezpage/rbackup/README.md

     ruby rbackup.rb <projectname> <projectpath> <folders> <databases>

-* Project name is a unique identifier for the project you are backing up
+* `projectname` is a unique identifier for the project you are backing up
-* Project path is the root level path of the project to be backed up
+* `projectpath` is the root level path of the project to be backed up
-* folders is a comma separated list of folders relative to the project path
+* `folders` is a comma separated list of folders relative to the project path
-* Databases is a comma separated list of database names to be backed up
+* `databases` is a comma separated list of database names to be backed up

 Important: In case there are issues with file permissions it is safest to run the command as root.
 This means putting the command in the root